foundersandcoders/international-research/Week2/GAZ_TestCoverage.md

 ### Coverage criteria

 To measure what percentage of code has been exercised by a test suite, one or more coverage criteria are used.
-Coverage criteria are usually defined as rules or requirements, which a test suite needs to satisfy.[4]
+Coverage criteria are usually defined as rules or requirements, which a test suite needs to satisfy.

 **Basic coverage criteria**

 There are a number of coverage criteria, the main ones being:

-Function coverage – Has each function (or subroutine) in the program been called?
+* Function coverage – Has each function (or subroutine) in the program been called?
-Statement coverage – Has each statement in the program been executed?
+* Statement coverage – Has each statement in the program been executed?
-Branch coverage – Has each branch (also called DD-path) of each control structure (such as in if and case statements) been executed?
+* Branch coverage – Has each branch (also called DD-path) of each control structure (such as in if and case statements) been executed?
 For example, given an if statement, have both the true and false branches been executed?
 Another way of saying this is, has every edge in the program been executed?
-Condition coverage (or predicate coverage) – Has each Boolean sub-expression evaluated both to true and false?
+* Condition coverage (or predicate coverage) – Has each Boolean sub-expression evaluated both to true and false?

 For example, consider the following C function:
 ~~~
 int foo (int x, int y)